Thorlabs/Camera_Examples/Python/Obsoleted/ReadMe.md

-## This folder contains example code written for products that are obsoleted
+## This folder contains example code written for products that have been obsoleted.

-Please be aware that any examlpes here are subject to deletion if the supporting libraries are changed or the implementation is no longer able to be supported.
-The code and any supporting files here are expected to work with the most recent distribution of the relevant libraries unless otherwise noted.
+Please be aware that any examples for obsolete products are subject to deletion if the supporting libraries are changed or the implementation is no longer supported by the host language.
+The configurations used to test each example is listed in its description file.